hello/user-guide/content/troubleshoot/pairing-sense-ble.md

 - Make sure you’re within Bluetooth range of Sense (about 15 feet)

-- Make sure no other devices are actively connected with Sense over Bluetooth.
+- Make sure that no other devices are actively connected with Sense over Bluetooth.
 If your partner is setting up Sense for the first time, wait for them to finish before starting your setup.

 - iOS: If your mobile device has been previously paired with Sense, or if you’ve been able to partially pair with Sense but have been unable to finish the pairing process, you may need to ‘Forget’ Sense in your device’s Bluetooth settings before proceeding.